 A hen going through a hard moult will either significantly reduce the amount of eggs she lays or stop altogether, putting all her energy into growing new feathers rather than producing eggs.
 You may even find the occasional soft-shelled egg while a moult is occurring, this should correct itself once the moult is over.

 New feathers coming through are known as ‘pin feathers’, they look like blueish spikes pushing through the surface of the bare skin.
 Try to avoid picking your chickens up during this time, pressure on pin feathers can be quite painful for them.
 Pin feathers can be very attractive to other chickens, they really bleed if pecked!
-Keep an eye out for feather pecking problems and use purple spray (also known as gentian violet spray ) as an antiseptic and to help disguise red areas (chickens are very attracted to the colour red, particularly blood) to discourage further pecking, separate if it becomes a real problem to avoid damage or worse.
+Keep an eye out for feather pecking problems and use purple spray (also known as gentian violet spray ) as an antiseptic and to help disguise red areas, chickens are very attracted to the colour red, particularly blood.
+Separate if it becomes a real problem to avoid damage or worse.